How to Prove Unreasonable Behaviour in a Singapore Divorce

 Other instances include a case involving one spouse refusing to have conjugal relations with the aggrieved spouse for a period of over 10 years, and another in which one spouse constantly belittled the aggrieved spouse.

 The central question here is whether the aggrieved spouse can be reasonably expected to continue living with the other spouse.
 The court will take into account both spouses’ character, attitude, and other attributes and the way in which they had acted throughout the duration of marriage.

 Insufficient Instances of Showing Unreasonable Behaviour

 To show unreasonable behaviour, it is not enough that the parties are merely incompatible.
 As was ruled in the case of Wong Siew Boey v Lee Boon Fatt, it is not sufficient “that [the parties] no longer have anything in common and cannot communicate or that one of them is bored with the marriage”.

 It must go beyond a mere state of affairs or state of mind.
 For example, a feeling that one party’s love is not being reciprocated would be unlikely to be a valid basis.

-The steps that the court will take in deciding on whether there has been unreasonable behaviour were laid out in the case of Castello Anna Paula Costa Fusillier v Lobo Carlos Manuel Rosado.
-The court will first look at whether the spouse seeking divorce finds it intolerable to live with the other spouse; this analysis is subjective thus it is irrelevant whether the aggrieved spouse had reasonable cause for his or her attitude.
+The steps that the Singapore court will take when deciding whether there has been unreasonable behaviour were laid out in the case of Castello Anna Paula Costa Fusillier v Lobo Carlos Manuel Rosado.
+The court will first look at whether the spouse seeking divorce finds it intolerable to live with the other spouse.
+This analysis is subjective, thus it is irrelevant whether the aggrieved spouse had reasonable cause for his or her attitude.

 The court will then look at the behaviour of the other spouse, taking into account any active or passive acts, to determine whether it is unreasonable for the aggrieved spouse to continue to live with the other.
 These acts must, of course, affect the marriage in some manner, but can include behaviour towards other family members and outsiders.